skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 ## Conclusion

 This setup is working fine for me and the transition was smooth.
-Some websites don’t make it easy to change email address but ultimately, only a handful of websites did not allow me to change my email address.
+Some websites don’t make it easy to change email addresses, but ultimately, only a handful of websites didn’t allow me to change my email address.

-This setup obviously comes at a cost (Custom domain cost + Proton Unlimited cost) but the services justifies it in my opinion (VPN, SL Premium, Drive with 500Gb of storage).
+This setup obviously comes at a cost (Custom domain cost + Proton Unlimited cost), but the services justify it in my opinion (VPN, SL Premium, Drive with 500GB of storage).